OpenCompare/pcm-stats/README.md

 #### Performance issues

-Like the wikitext grabbing process, a line previously created will not be reprocessed to save database access by using of a CONSTRAINTS on several fields (generates a great amount of threads exceptions, has to be fixed soon) and by using a simple SELECT instead of an INSERT.
+Like the wikitext grabbing process, a line previously created will not be reprocessed to save database access by using of a CONSTRAINTS on several fields (generates a great amount of threads org.opencompare.stats.exceptions, has to be fixed soon) and by using a simple SELECT instead of an INSERT.

 ### Compute metrics to obtain graphical interpretation